craigsloggett/kubernetes/k8s-cluster-setup.md

 ## Provisioning CA and Generating TLS Certs

-Everything here it to be done on a local machine.
+Everything here is to be done on a local machine.

 ### Authentication